typeofweb/mostly-adequate-guide/appendix_b-pl.md

-# Appendix B: Algebraic Structures Support
+# Dodatek B: Algebraic Structures Support

 In this appendix, you'll find some basic JavaScript implementations of various algebraic structures described in the book.
 Keep in mind that these implementations may not be the fastest or the